-a) Creation of Public Information and Education plan withing 1st Qtr of Fiscal Year e) Development of a minimum of 1 (one) locally designed PSA monthly for the fiscal year h) Attend a minimum of 1 (one) television talk show by each district commander for the fiscal year i) Display a minimum of 2 (two)Motor Carrier specific banners in each district during the fiscal year
+- a) Creation of Public Information and Education plan within 1st Qtr of Fiscal Year - b) Coor dination of planned activities with VIOHS and VIPD Media Group by end of 1st Qttr of Fiscal Year - c) # of Brochures printed if needed.
+Of not needed # of brochures in stock for dissemination. - d) # of Brochures disseminated monthly - e) Development of a minimum of 1 (one) locally designed PSA monthly for the fiscal year. - f) Conduct and report findings of 1 (one) satisfaction survey quarterly for the fiscal year. - g) # of radio talk shows attended by each district commander or designated inspector monthly. - h) Attend a minimum of 1 (one) television talk show by each district commander for the fiscal year - i) Display a minimum of 2 (two) Motor Carrier specific banners in each district during the fiscal year